Package insert / product label

-Generic Name: hydrocortisone acetate
+Generic name: hydrocortisone acetate

-Dosage Form: rectal suppository
+Dosage form: rectal suppository

 Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
-For further information about unapproved drugs, click here.
+Read further information about unapproved drugs.

-DESCRIPTION: Hydrocortisone Acetate is a corticosteroid designated chemically as pregn-4-ene 3, 20-dione, 21-(acetyloxy)-11, 17-dihydroxy-(11β) with the following structural formula:
+Hydrocortisone acetate is a corticosteroid designed chemically as pregn-4-ene-3, 20-dione, 21-(acetyloxy)-11, 17-dihydroxy-(11β) with the following structural formula:

-In normal subjects, about 26% of hydrocortisone acetate is absorbed when the suppository is applied to the rectum.
+In normal subjects, about 26% of hydrocortisone acetate is absorbed when the hydrocortisone acetate suppository is applied to the rectum.
 Absorption of hydrocortisone acetate may vary across abraded or inflamed surfaces.